>

 Figuring out what to eat when you have diabetes can feel confusing at first, but there are many ways to incorporate your favorite foods, including fruits such as prunes, into your diet.
 Eating a moderate amount of prunes on a regular basis is one way to support blood sugar levels, keep your bowel movements regular, and incorporate fiber into your diet.

-Working with a registered dietitian can help you to make food choices to satisfy your likes, cravings, nutritional needs, and cultural associations with food while supporting your health goals.
+A registered diabetes dietitian can help you make food choices to satisfy your likes, cravings, nutritional needs, and cultural associations with food while supporting your health goals.